mik-moo/Read_between_the_wines/README.md

 ![alcohol](https://user-images.githubusercontent.com/105396400/194209174-17dc8314-805d-4498-b3f0-0abc5ec61ee2.png)

-We can clearly see that at the alcohol content goes up for both red and white, so to does the quality.
+We can clearly see that at the alcohol content goes up for both red and white, so too does the quality.

 ![chlorides](https://user-images.githubusercontent.com/105396400/194209211-c3f752ea-9ecd-4dbf-a52f-765e426f2351.png)